shitesh/general/python/probabilistic_counting/README.md

-This module will hape in doing probabilistic count of aa set of elements.
+This module will help in doing probabilistic count of a set of elements.
 Mainly useful in counting value of a varibale across different dimensions.